Mary Louise Graffam: Life

 Mary Louise Graffam was born in Monson, Maine.
 Her father was a farmer and her mother died at the age of forty-one shortly after Mary Graffam's graduation from high school.
 At the age of five, she and her family moved to Andover, Massachusetts.

 She was raised in the Christian faith with her sister Winona.
 As a teenager, a religious experience moved Graffam join the local church and take part in services.
 While at Oberlin College, a school known for its missionary training, Graffam began studying to become a foreign missionary.
 After graduating in 1894, she taught in various schools in Massachusetts, New Jersey, and Washington D.C.
 She failed to go to Japan to become a missionary.
 However, in 1901 she was sent to Sivas, Ottoman Empire to be in charge of Female Education in the mission post of American Board of Commissioners for Foreign Missions of the village.

 When she arrived in the Ottoman Empire, she was thirty-one years old.
 She eventually became the principal of the girls' high school in Sivas, where she taught algebra and geometry.
 As a supervisor of schools in the neighboring villages, she was also a teacher of Bible studies and trigonometry at the Sivas Teachers College.
 She became fluent in Armenian and was conversational in Turkish and French.
 She kept her post as a teacher until the start of World War I and the eventual culmination of the Armenian genocide.

-She died in Sivas in 1921 due to heart failure after a successful surgery.